TestShiftProject/test-impact-graph/README.md

 Welcome to our prototype implementation of the TestImpactGraph.
 It visualizes the methods which are tested by a developer test, as well as the instructions it additionally covers in comparison to the rest of the test suite.

+**You're currently on the `svg-rendering` branch!
+It contains a lot of hacky fixes to make it possible to save svg images of the TestImpactGraph.
+Rendering takes much longer, is buggy and it fails to save an svg if your graph has too many (even hidden) nodes!**

 At this moment, this tool requires a `.json` file similar to those in the [`src/data`](src/data) folder.
 You can use the test-explorer functionality of the [TestCube IntelliJ plugin](https://github.com/TestShiftProject/test-cube/tree/test-explorer) to generate these.